 - Users who are blind or have low vision, who cannot see the mouse pointer on the screen, also use a screen reader and keyboard to interact with your eLearning resource.

-Many eLearning designers assume that keyboard accessibility will limit the interactivity of their eLearning resources.
-But our experience is that this is not the case.
+Many eLearning designers assume that keyboard accessibility will limit the interactivity of their eLearning resources but our experience is that this is not the case.
 Your authoring tool provider, may automatically provide you with alternative accessible activities for any mouse only interactions e.g. CourseArc.
 If they do not, it may be possible to create accessible versions of mouse only interactions by thinking creatively.
-We have given some examples of keyboard accessible interactions that we have created using Storyline below, but would love to hear from you if you have any other examples, using any other authoring tool.

 1. Hotspot interactions